 - a) the doors are tightly closed,

 - b) the air controls are turned down to the minimum setting,

 - c) the flue damper is closed (if fitted),

 - d) a suitable fuel is being used,

-- e) the door seals are in good condition
+- e) the door seals are in good condition,

-- f) the chimney draft may be too strong
+- f) the chimney draw may be too strong

-- g) check the ash pan seal and
+- check the ash pan seal and g)

-- h) check for ash below the ash pan causing the pan to sit incorrectly and clean it out.
+- h) check for ash below the ash pan causing the pan to sit b) intake of secondary air may be insufficient incorrectly and clean it out.

-- 3. Soot forms on the window
+3. Soot forms on the window

 - a) The firewood may be too wet

 - b) the intake of secondary air may be insufficient

-- c) The fire is not hot enough
+- c) fire is not hot enough